ciaranschutte/consent-platform/README.md

 | **Edge**   | [![Build Status](https://jenkins.qa.cancercollaboratory.org/buildStatus/icon?job=ARGO%2Fui%2Fdevelop)](https://jenkins.qa.cancercollaboratory.org/job/ARGO/job/ui/job/develop/) |
 | **Latest** | [![Build Status](https://jenkins.qa.cancercollaboratory.org/buildStatus/icon?job=ARGO%2Fui%2Fmaster)](https://jenkins.qa.cancercollaboratory.org/job/ARGO/job/ui/job/master/)   | -->

-This monorepo contains the UI, API, and shared TypeScript types for the OHCRN Consent Platform - a portal through which patients can self-register and clinicians can register their patients to consent to participate in the OHCRN study.
+This repo contains the codebase for the OHCRN Platform:

+- Consent Platform: portal through which participants can self-register and clinicians can register their patients to consent to participate in the OHCRN study
+- Coordinator Dashboard: administrative dashboard for managing Participant consent and inputting data from clinics
+- Data Portal: interface for interacting with the OHCRN data

 This project is a monorepo managed by [pnpm](https://pnpm.io/motivation)